cryptosubh/blog/about.md

 I graduated from Princeton in 2013 with a B.A. in Mathematics.
 I started this blog to motivate and document my study of data science, and to gain familiarity with github.

-### Side Interests
+### Other Interests

-musical theater, bridge, yoga, thrift store shopping, the New York Times crossword puzzle, and watching baseball, basketball, and football.
+musical theater, bridge, yoga, the New York Times crossword puzzle, and rooting for every NY sports team!

 ### Tutoring